jspm/jspm.org/index.md

 _jspm provides an alternative to traditional JS build tooling without getting dragged down into npm installs and build configurations.
 Just import packages directly from JS and start hacking!_

 * All modules on npm are converted into ES modules handling full [CommonJS compatibility](#commonjs-compatibility) including strict mode conversions.
-* Packages are served [heavily optimized](#package-optimization) with RollupJS code splitting and dependency inlining, with the entire npm registry precomputed and served over Google Cloud CDN for global edge caching.
+* Packages are served [heavily optimized](#package-optimization) with RollupJS code splitting and dependency inlining and served over Google Cloud CDN for global edge caching.
 * All Node.js module loading semantics are supported including the new [package exports field](#exports-field).
 * Exact versions are cached with far-future expires for optimal loading.
 Non-exact versions redirect to exact versions, with the redirects refreshed from the edge CDN to pick up version updates every few minutes.
+* High performance registry, using Google Cloud CDN and Cloud Storage - no custom code lies between Google's Cloud CDN, HTTPS Load Balancer and Storage - the uptime guarantees are the direct Google Cloud uptime guarantees.

 ## URL Patterns